rajeshrinet/compPhy/README.md

 ![Notebooks](https://github.com/rajeshrinet/compPhy/workflows/Notebooks/badge.svg)

-This repository has an assortment of codes for model systems in physics.
+This repository has an assortment of codes for model systems in computational physics.
 In particular, some representative models of statistical physics are included.
 For example,